Garage Workshop

 When working in your garage workshop, please be safe.
 Proper protective equipment includes safety glasses with side shields, hearing protection, and gloves.
 When cutting and grinding metal, wear a face shield.

 I keep several fire extinguishers around the garage, and there is a small first-aid kit on top of my toolbox.
-I also keep oil-dry handy - who hasn't spilled oil all over the garage floor at one time or another?
+I also keep oil-dry handy - who hasn't spilled oil on the garage floor at one time or another?

 There is enough padding on this Mechanics Kneeling Pad to cushion a 200+ pound size person.
 I also use it as a butt pad when I'm working on a concrete floor.